The Epic Andean Experience Trek

 Our Classic Lares Trek is the perfect option for those who want to escape large crowds, hike among stunning scenery, and witness rural Andean life up close.
-You can choose this trek whether you travel by yourself, with a partner, or in a group.
+You can choose this trek whether you travel alone, with a partner, or in a group.

 You’ll stop off at different small communities and share some special moments with the people who live there.
-You’ll get to learn some of their customs and traditions and witness how they live in these rural parts of the world and live off the land.
+You’ll get to learn some of their customs and traditions and witness how they live off the land in these rural parts of the world.

-After these magical few days in the mountains, you’ll finish your trek with a visit to one of the Seven Wonders of the Modern World: The historical sanctuary of Machu Picchu.
+After these magical few days in the mountains, you’ll finish your trek with a visit to one of the Seven Wonders of the Modern World: The Historic Sanctuary of Machu Picchu.
 Explore this incredible site with your guide and then by yourself as you uncover its secrets and feel its amazing energy.
 Don’t miss out on this epic trek!